Monotonicity and Bracketing in Games: Proof of Theorem

 Thus, by distribution-monotonicity, By interiority, we have

 By a symmetric argument, Since these inequalities hold for all $n\geq 1$, by Lemma~\ref{lm_lim_Phi_converge},

 Since $a'$ was an arbitrary element of $A_1$,

-\end{proof} \begin{proof}[Proof of Theorem~\ref{th_sre}] Since $S$ satisfies the assumptions of Proposition~\ref{lm_Ghl} proved above, $S$ is either a refinement of FOSD-Nash, or a refinement of FOSD-QRE.
+\end{proof} \begin{proof}[Proof of Theorem~\ref{th_sre}] Since $S$ satisfies the assumptions of Proposition~\ref{lm_Ghl} proved above, $S$ is either a refinement of ordinal-Nash, or a refinement of ordinal-QRE.
 In the latter case, $S$ is a refinement of an $\LP$ by Lemma~\ref{lm_DSC_distribution}, and anonymity, which ensures that all players use the same $\lambda$ and $\Phi$.

-It remains to consider the case that $S$ is a refinement of FOSD-Nash.
+It remains to consider the case that $S$ is a refinement of ordinal-Nash.
 We show that in this case $S$ is a refinement of a $\Nash_\Phi$ equilibrium, concluding the proof of Theorem~\ref{th_sre}.
 Define the monotone additive statistic $\Phi \colon \Delta_\fin \to \R$ using Lemma~\ref{lm_phiep} to first define it on $\Delta_\Q$ and then applying the representation of Lemma~\ref{lm_rational_MAS} to obtain a monotone additive statistic on $\Delta_\fin$.

 We will show that in any game only actions maximizing $\Phi$ can be played with positive probability.
 Let $G=(A,u)$, with $a,b \in A_1, o\in S(G)$, and $\Phi[u_1(a,o_{-1})]>\Phi[u_1(b,o_{-1})]$.
 Let $X=u_1(a,o_{-1}),Y=u_1(b,o_{-1})$ so that $\Phi[Y] < \Phi[X]$, and denote $a_X=a$ and $a_Y=b$.